lanl/BEE/DORA.md

    created -- cloud-user for RHEL and debian for debian images)
 * `tm_listen_port`: listening port of the remote TM
 * `wfm_listen_port`: listening port of the local WFM
-* `name`: unique name/identifier used for the cloud set up (this refers to the stack name for OpenStack)
 * `head_node`: name of the head node where the TM will be launched
 * `template_file`: path to the template file to launch the cloud setup from
 * `provider`: name of provider (`google`, `openstack`, `chameleoncloud`)